REGISTRATION & SERIALIZATION

 This includes frames, receivers, and unfinished frames or receivers.

-Chapter 140, Section 121C: All firearms shall have a serial number in accordance with the requirements of this section within one year after the online serialization system is available:
+Chapter 140, Section 121C: All firearms, with certain exemptions listed below, shall have a serial number in accordance with the requirements of this section by October 2, 2026

 Serial Number Standards: